Effective Date: October 18, 2016

 13.8 Cumulative Remedies.
 All rights and remedies under these Terms are cumulative and are in addition to any other rights and remedies a Party may have at law or in equity.

 13.9 Entire Agreement; Amendment.
 These Terms constitute the entire agreement of the Parties with respect to the subject matter hereof and supersedes any and all existing or prior agreements and communications, whether written or oral, relating to the subject matter hereof.
 Smaato reserves the right to change or modify any of the terms and conditions contained in these Terms at any time and in its sole discretion upon providing prior notice to Publisher.
-Any changes or modifications will be effective immediately upon posting the revised Terms and Conditions on Smaato’s Services, and Publisher waives any right Publisher may have to receive additional notice of such changes or modifications.
-Publisher’s continued use of Smaato’s Services following the posting of the revised Terms and Conditions shall constitute Publisher’s agreement to be bound by the revised Terms and Conditions.
-If Publisher does not agree to any of the terms of the revised Terms and Conditions, Publisher must stop using the Services.
+Any changes or modifications will be effective immediately upon posting the revised Terms on Smaato’s Services, and Publisher waives any right Publisher may have to receive additional notice of such changes or modifications.
+Publisher’s continued use of Smaato’s Services following the posting of the revised Terms shall constitute Publisher’s agreement to be bound by the revised Terms.
+If Publisher does not agree to any of the terms of the revised Terms, Publisher must stop using the Services.